clamsproject/aapb-annotations/README.md

 In addition to the main code file, if the code requires additional dependencies/scripts, they can stay in the same level at that subdirectory.
 The dependencies information can be written down in the `README.md` file or in a machine-friendly file with the list of dependencies (e.g. `requirements.txt` for `pip`).

+And finally, check the [conventions section](#repository-level-conventions) for the naming conventions for common field/column names for `golds` data.

 #### Information README
 > [!IMPORTANT]
 > `README.md` (_and possibly `guidelines.{md,ppt}`_)